apify/actor-templates/templates/consoleReadmeSuffix.md

 ## Pull the Actor for local development

-In case you would like to move to development on your local machine for customizable developer experience, you can pull the existing Actor from Apify console using Apify CLI:
+If you would like to develop locally, you can pull the existing Actor from Apify console using Apify CLI:

 1. Install `apify-cli`